• the type of personal information we collect and hold;

 15. Cookies & Activity Tracking

 To enhance your online experience, we may use “cookies” or similar technologies, such as Web beacons, activity tracking, app performance tracking, UTM codes, and personalized advertising.
 Cookies are text files placed in your computer’s browser to store your preferences.
-Cookies do not contain personally identifiable information; however, once you choose to furnish a Web site or mobile software application with personally identifiable information, this information may be linked to the data stored in the cookie.
+Cookies do not contain Personal Information; however, once you choose to furnish a Web site or mobile software application with Personal Information, this information may be linked to the data stored in the cookie.

 We, our third party service providers, advertisers and/or our partners may also use “Web beacons,” activity trackers, or clear .gifs, or similar technologies, which are small pieces of code placed on a Web page, to monitor the behavior and collect data about the visitors viewing a Web page.
 For example, web beacons may be used to count the users who visit a Web page or to deliver a cookie to the browser of a visitor viewing that page.